nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 >- 5 mmol/L * 1.3 = 6.5 mmol/L
 >- 90 mg/dL * 1.3 = 117 mg/dL

->[!TIP]
+!!! tip

->It is recommended to keep this value at the default of 1.3.
+    It is recommended to keep this value at the default of 1.3.